Yellow Tape

 How to identify an incorrectly dressed knot: A dressed rethreaded figure-8 knot is when the rope stays parallel in the bend, as pictured in the LHS figure-8 knot.
 The RHS figure-8 knot is an undressed knot, with the arrow indicating the error where the rope does not stay parallel in the bend.

 Why dress the knot?
 If you take a fall, a dressed figure-8 will be much easier to untie.
-A dressed figure-8 is also more recognisable and easier to “buddy check”.
+A dressed figure-8 is also more recognisable and easier to buddy check.

 The importance of the stopper knot: A figure-8 knot is essentially a stopper knot, as it jams when under strain.
 However when a figure-8 knot is dressed correctly, it is easier to untie than other stopper knots, for example an overhand knot.

 How to tie into the rope using the above knots: No matter how well you know the theory behind how to tie these knots, it’s essential you practice with a rope.
 The more you practice, the faster you will get it and the easier it will become to recognise a dressed knot or to fix an undressed knot.
-The following videos (video 1 and video 2) explain how to tie into the rope correctly, along with some handy tips and tricks.

 The belay device (ATC)